 AIM: Help students draw attention to children who were bystanders.
-Explain what a bystander is: somebody who saw the bullying happen.
+Explain what a bystander is: somebody who is not involved in the bullying interaction, but is nearby or watching.
 In this story, their action was to do nothing, but they may have felt:

-- Bad for the child who was bullied - Helpless about not being able to make it stop - Scared because they didn't want to be bullied themselves
+- Sympathy or feeling bad for the child who was bullied - Helpless about not being able to make it stop - Uncertain about what to do - Scared because they wanted to help but didn't want to be bullied themselves